Skip to content

 contract: myContract,

-implementation: async ({ startChildWorkflow }, input) => {
+implementation: async (context, args) => {

 // Start background notification workflow

-const handleResult = await startChildWorkflow(notificationContract, "sendEmail", {
+const handleResult = await context.startChildWorkflow(notificationContract, "sendEmail", {

-workflowId: `email-${input.orderId}`,
+workflowId: `email-${args.orderId}`,

-args: { to: input.customerEmail, subject: "Order received" },
+args: { to: args.customerEmail, subject: "Order received" },

 });

-Ok: async (handle) => {
+async (handle) => {

 // Child workflow started successfully